vitorsei/MEANStackRetailApp/README.md

-# MEANStackRetailApp
-Retail App using the MEAN Stack
+# Retail App using the MEAN Stack

 Before bootstrapping all 3 projects it is necessary to install the node packages